bogdanvuk/rst/examples/paper/source/index.rst

 This section describes the |algo| iterative algorithm for full DT induction based on EA.
 It requires only one individual for the induction, which presents the best DT evolved up to the current iteration.
 The DT is induced from the training set.
 Since the algorithm is performing supervised learning, the training set consists of the problem instances which have the known class. |algo| starts from the randomized one-node DT and iteratively tries to improve on it.
 In each iteration DT is slightly changed, i.e. mutated, and let to perform classification of the training set instances.
 The classification results are then compared with the known classification given in the training set.
 If the newly mutated DT provides better classification results than its predecessor, it is taken as the new current best individual, i.e. in the next iteration it will become the base for the mutation.
 This process is repeated for the desired number of iterations, after which the algorithm exits and the best DT individual is returned.
 Once the DT is formed this way, it will be used to classify new instances of the problem.

-The :num:`Figure #fig-algorithm-pca` shows the algorithmic framework for the |algo|, which is similar for all EAs.
+The :num:`Algorithm #fig-algorithm-pca` shows the algorithmic framework for the |algo|, which is similar for all EAs.
 The current best DT individual is called *dt* in the pseudo-code.
 Please note that all algorithms in this paper are described in Python language style and that many details have been omitted for the sake of clarity.

 .. _fig-algorithm-pca: